sdclibbery/Esp32DmxSpiController/README.md

 91. EndBlur: pixel drawn at end of strip, control is palette entry of pixel, smooth is blur rate
 92. MidBlur: pixel drawn at centre of strip, control is palette entry of pixel, smooth is blur rate
 93. EndsBlur: pixels drawn at both ends of strip, control is palette entry of pixel, smooth is blur rate

+### MeterWave
+100. StartWave: pixel drawn at start of strip, control is palette entry of pixel, smooth is spring
+101. EndWave: pixel drawn at end of strip, control is palette entry of pixel, smooth is spring
+102. MidWave: pixel drawn at centre of strip, control is palette entry of pixel, smooth is spring
+103. EndsWave: pixels drawn at both ends of strip, control is palette entry of pixel, smooth is spring